- Developers

 Developers need robust tooling support in today’s Agile software development environment.
 How do Kotlin and Swift fare vis-à-vis this criterion?
 It turns out that both have adequate tooling support:

 - Android Studio, the popular Android IDE fully supports Kotlin.
 Developers can quickly start Android app development with it, using Kotlin.
-Follow the instructions in “Getting started with Android and Kotlin”.
+Follow the instructions in “Getting Started with Android and Kotlin”.

 - Xcode, the IDE of choice for developers creating apps for popular Apple platforms provides extensive support for Swift.
 Xcode 10 includes Swift v4.2, therefore, programmers get their apps compiled quicker.